YTread Logo

 haitian dirt cookies galette hard times recipes food from times of scarcity

-So in my research I came across a video from the World Food Program, I'll put a link below, here on YouTube that explains a little more background on these dirty cookies or biscuits.
-There's actually a longer history of eating these cookies and it's not just to deal with hunger.
-Therefore, these cookies were often consumed by pregnant women during pregnancy as a source of nutrition and minerals.
-And in fact, it's quite common for pregnant women to have certain urges or cravings that they normally wouldn't have if they weren't pregnant.
+crackers or crackers.
+There is actually a longer history of eating these cookies and it's not just to deal with hunger.
+Therefore, pregnant women often ate these cookies during pregnancy as a source of nutrition and minerals.
+And in fact, it's quite common for pregnant women to feel certain urges or cravings that they wouldn't normally have if they weren't pregnant.
 It is believed that the fetus tells the mother what nutrients and minerals she needs.

 haitian dirt cookies galette hard times recipes food from times of scarcity